Table of Contents

 If the student feels his/her dismissal is unjustified, he/she should contact the CSB/SJU Student Employment Office to discuss the situation.

 Off campus job opportunities for all CSB and SJU students are posted on the CSB/SJU Student Employment Jobs website in the "off campus" job section.
 Employers in the local area are encouraged to list their job openings with the colleges.
 These positions are open to all CSB and SJU students.
 Students may contact potential employers directly and are hired directly by the off-campus employer.

 The Student Employment Office is unable to research the integrity of each organization that lists job openings with the offices.
 Therefore, students are urged to undertake this responsibility for themselves.
 Students should exercise caution and discretion when contacting or applying for a position with off-campus employers.
 They should not go to a residential address to apply for a job by themselves or put themselves in a vulnerable situation.
 Even the best job opportunity is not worth jeopardizing personal safety.

 The CSB/SJU Student Employment Office does not endorse nor is responsible for off-campus employment postings.

-To be considered for an on-campus summer job, a student must be enrolled as a full time student at CSB/SJU/SOT in the subsequent fall semester.
+To be considered for an on-campus summer job, a student must be enrolled as a full time student at CSB/SJU/SOT in the previous spring semester or in the subsequent fall semester.
 A limited number of positions are available.